BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-files-api.md

 - belongs to a `project` identifier by the label `{project_label}`
 - inside an `organization` identifier by the label `{org_label}`

-Access to resources in the system depends on the access control list set for them.
-Depending on the access control list, a caller may need to prove its identity by means of an **access token** passed to the `Authorization` header (`Authorization: Bearer {token}`).
-Please visit @ref:[Authentication](authentication.md) to learn more about how to retrieve an access token.

 @@@ note { .tip title="Authorization notes" }